LimeChain/forta-agent-scripts/idle-suite/perpetual-yield-tranches-tranche-price-decrease/README.md

-# Best Yield Token Price Decrease
+# Perpetual Yield Tranches Tranche Price Decrease

 ## Description

-Detects if the tokenPrice of any IDLE token has decreased
+Detects if the tranchePrice of any tranche has decreased

 ## Supported Chains